 On a personal note, Michael was born in Columbus, Ohio in 1957 and later grew up in the Southern states of Kentucky, Tennessee and Louisiana.
 When Michael was 14, he had to cope with the tragic loss of his father, but his determination and work ethic kept him strong.
 While attending college at the University of California, Irvine, Michael worked full time at a grocery store to pay his bills yet still graduated in less than three years.
 He then received a full scholarship to go to the Hastings School of Law at the University of California in San Francisco — consistently recognized as one of the nation’s best law schools.

 Currently, Michael is married with two children, and in his spare time, he enjoys backgammon, racquetball, swimming and reading.

 - University of California, San Francisco, Hastings College of the Law, J.D.
 1987

 - University of California, Irvine, B.A.
 Political Science 1984

 - Consumer Attorneys of San Diego

 - Consumer Attorneys Association of Los Angeles

 - Consumer Attorneys of California

 If you would like to speak with Mike regarding an auto accident case, call him now at 1-858-551-2090 or click here for a free consultation.
-The personal injury attorneys at the Law Offices of Michael Pines, APC work on a contingency fee basis which means there is no fee if no recovery.
+The personal injury attorneys at the Pines Salomon Injury Lawyers work on a contingency fee basis which means there is no fee if no recovery.